 - Finally, calculate the heart rate recovery.

-On average, a good heart rate recover is around 20BPM after 1 minute of rest.
-As you move closer your your resting heart rate this rate will decrease.
+On average, a good heart rate recovery is around 20BPM after 1 minute of rest.
+As you move closer your resting heart rate this rate will decrease.